 When I pull Advent candles out of their box, I run my fingers along their smooth surface and inhale their subtle scent.

-A lighter snaps, and the wick gently accepts the flame.
+A lighter snaps and the wick shudders to life.

 A single puff could blow it out.